ottogroup/pixaris/README.md

 ```
 The UI is then available at `http://localhost:8080`.

-Find code to setup dummy data and deploy the frontend in [this folder](https://github.com/ottogroup/pixaris/tree/main/examples/frontend_deployment/).
+Find code to populate the pixaris frontend with dummy data [in this folder](https://github.com/ottogroup/pixaris/tree/main/examples/dummy_data_creation/) and to deploy the frontend in [this folder](https://github.com/ottogroup/pixaris/tree/main/examples/frontend_deployment/).

 ### Viewing the Experiment Results
 In the Experiment Tab, you can see the generated images as well as the results of metrics in tabular form.
 ![ExperimentTrackingView](https://raw.githubusercontent.com/ottogroup/pixaris/refs/heads/main/assets/pixaris_experiment_screenshot_explanations.jpg)